transloadit/uppy/website/src/docs/uppy.md

 ### `allowMultipleUploadBatches: true`

-Whether to allow multiple upload batches.
-This means multiple calls to `.upload()`, or a user adding more files after already uploading some.
-An upload batch is made up of the files that were added since the previous `.upload()` call.
+Whether to allow several upload batches.
+This means several calls to `.upload()`, or a user adding more files after already uploading some.
+An upload batch is made up of the files that were added since the earlier `.upload()` call.

 With this option set to `true`, users can upload some files, and then add _more_ files and upload those as well.
 A model use case for this is uploading images to a gallery or adding attachments to an email.

-With this option set to `false`, users can upload some files, and you can listen for the ['complete'](/docs/uppy/#complete) event to continue to the next step in your app's upload flow.
+With this option set to `false`, users can upload some files, and you can listen for the [`'complete'`](/docs/uppy/#complete) event to continue to the next step in your app’s upload flow.
 A typical use case for this is uploading a new profile picture.
 If you are integrating with an existing HTML form, this option gives the closest behaviour to a bare `<input type="file">`.

 ### `logger`